AradhyaStuti/NexusMeet-Encrypted-Real-Time-Communication-Platform/README.md

 ## known limitations

-- **Redis is write-through, not primary.** In-memory Maps are the real source of truth.
-Redis failures are silently swallowed.
-For true horizontal scaling, this needs to be inverted.
+- **Redis is write-through, not primary.** In-memory Maps are the source of truth.
+Redis write failures are logged but don't block the call.
+For true multi-instance scaling, Redis needs to become the primary store.
 - **E2E chat encryption is opt-in.** Only works when users join via the full URL with the hash.
 Code-based joins default to plain text.
 - **No TURN server included.** STUN only gets you through simple NATs.
 Corporate firewalls need TURN, which costs bandwidth and money.
 - **SFU needs native dependencies.** mediasoup compiles C++ — doesn't work on all hosting platforms.
 - **Rooms are ephemeral.** No persistent room state beyond the Redis TTL (24h).
-Restart the server, rooms are gone.
+Restart the server without Redis, rooms are gone.
+- **No E2E browser tests.** No Playwright/Cypress tests to verify an actual video call connects.
+Unit + integration coverage is solid, but the browser-level gap is real.
+- **CORS allows all origins.** `origin: true` reflects any requesting origin.
+This is intentional — meeting links need to work from anywhere — but means any site can make credentialed requests to the API.

 ---